Receptionists Vs. Administrative Assistants: What You Need to Know

 Depending on the company, receptionists and administrative assistants can both also play an integral role in managing customer relationships, including providing customer service and answering customer inquiries.

-On the other hand, receptionists and administrative assistants are different in a number of ways that are fundamental and practical.
+On the other hand, receptionists and administrative assistants are different in fundamental and practical ways.
 These differences are what make the two roles distinct from each other.

 Here are some of the main differences between receptionists and administrative assistants: